Get the vax

 Your protection from COVID-19 will not be as strong or last as long if you only get one shot.
 Your body will be better able to fight off COVID-19 with both doses.
 Getting both doses also improves vaccine’s ability to protect you against viral variants.
 Because there is no longer a vaccine shortage in the U.S. second doses are widely available.

 Swipe through the below graphics, or click to view on Instagram.

 View this post on Instagram

-	The biggest benefit of getting the vaccine is that it greatly lowers your chances of getting COVID-19.
+The biggest benefit of getting the vaccine is that it greatly lowers your chances of getting sick with COVID-19.
 All three COVID-19 vaccines also prevent serious illness, hospitalization and death.
 Another benefit is that vaccination protects everyone around you.
-More people getting vaccinated means COVID-19 will not infect as many people.
-This includes those who are at higher risk of serious illness, such as older adults, people with medical conditions and pregnant women.
+More people getting vaccinated means COVID-19 will not infect as many people and may slow the emergence of additional variants.
+It is important to get vaccinated so that COVID-19 will not spread and infect people who are at higher risk of serious illness.
+People who have a higher risk of serious sickness can include older adults, people with medical conditions and pregnant women.